 Your SEO vendor should be a partner that really helps you achieve your business goals faster and with greater ease.
 But working with the wrong company can be incredibly frustrating, costly, and wasteful.
 Take some time to feel it out and get to know them a little.
 If what they’re saying sounds too good to be true, they seem sleazy, or you just get a bad feeling about working with them, keep looking.
 In this case, you’re better off waiting for the right fit than hiring the wrong one.

 Are we a match made in heaven?
-Check out our reviews and schedule a call with Chris.
-He’s a nice guy and he won’t try to convince you we’re right for you if we’re not.
+Check out our reviews and schedule a call with us.
+We never try to convince you we’re right for you if we’re not.
 For more info on SEO, check out our dedicated Resource Center topic on local SEO.